 Sierra de la Demanda Blanco

-Harvest takes place during the last week of October.
-Once fermentation is finished the wine is age for 14 months in French oak and Acacia barrels, out of which the 1st month the wine is with its lees.
+VINIFICATION AND AGEING: Harvest takes place during the last week of October.
+Once fermentation is finished the wine is aged in French oak and Acacia barrels, out of which the 1st month the wine is with its lees.